GitZoneTools/npmts/docs/getstarted.md

 yarn global add npmts # install with yarn
 ```

-For the puspose of getting started quickly also install **gitzone**.
+For the purpose of getting started quickly please also install **gitzone**.
-It'll proovide awesome scaffolding for new npmts npm modules and also updates them later on.
+It'll proovide awesome scaffolding for new npmts maintained modules and also updates them later on.

 ```sh
 npm install -g gitzone # install with npm